Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

-I have a 94 Camaro v6 and after replacing the top two o2 sensors I was able to drive it home just fine but when I went to start it up again it would only turn over for a second or two and die any suggestions
+I have a 1994 Camaro v6 and after replacing the top two o2 sensors I was able to drive it home just fine but when I went to start it up again it would only turn over for a second or two and die.
+Any suggestions?

-If that is not the problem then the next thing to do is put the old O2 sensors in and se if you have the same problem.
-These sensors normally do not cause a no start, but it could be possible.
+If that is not the problem, then the next thing to do is put the old O2 sensors in and see if you have the same problem.
+While O2 sensors aren't the usual culprits if your car won't start, but it's best to confirm.

-Hi Joe, thanks for asking me your question.
-Since you have no spark you need to first check the spark plugs and wires.
+Answer: Since your car wont't start and there is no spark, you need to first check the spark plugs and wires.
 It is not likely that these are the problem but it is possible.
 The next thing you need to check is to see if the distributor is getting power and if the coil is sending spark to the plugs.

-Some of the most likely causes of this problem are the coil, ignition control module, crankshaft sensor, etc.
+Some of the most likely causes of this problem are the coil, ignition control module and crankshaft sensor.

 Other than that the best advice I can give you is to take it to a repair shop that you trust to diagnose it.
 This is something that the dealer might have to diagnose, but some really good independent repair shops could probably do it too.

-As to your question, there are any number of things that can be causing your problem.
+As to your question, there are any number of things why your car won't start.
 I have seen starters that test just fine, but when you get them installed they don't work.
 They can be worn out inside and not work when they are installed, but then they can be taken off of the car, get bumped around and test just fine.

 I have also seen these type of problems be caused simply by loose battery cables.
 It is surprising how many times I have seen major problems caused by such a simple thing.